-Cheap weekend breaks in European cities are a wonderful idea, however, ‘budget‘ is a burden to get rid of before touching down at a wonderful European city, so there are no worries about financial protection regarding a budget-friendly exciting city break.
+Weekend breaks in European cities are an excellent idea; however, ‘budget‘ is a burden to eliminate before touching down at a beautiful European city.

-But, who has the energy to research all the great deals offering a budget-friendly short trip after a tiring week?
+But who has the energy to research all the great deals offering a budget-friendly short trip after a tiring week?
+So, we have got you covered there.

-1. Which City To Choose For a Cheap City Break?
+1. Which City Should You Choose for a Cheap City Break?

 Here’s a list of 5 locations promising an exhilarating and cheap weekend away: